2020 Toronto Centre federal by-election

 A by-election was held in the federal riding of Toronto Centre in Ontario on October 26, 2020, following the resignation of incumbent Liberal MP and Minister of Finance Bill Morneau.
 After 5 years in Parliament, and as many years as finance minister, Morneau resigned both positions on August 17, 2020, to seek the position of secretary-general of the Organization for Economic Cooperation and Development (OECD), in the wake of the WE Charity scandal.

 The seat was held for the Liberals by journalist Marci Ien on a much reduced majority, as a result of the scandal and a strong campaign fought by Annamie Paul, the new Leader of the Green Party.
 The Greens finished with a historic high share of the vote in the riding.

 It was held on the same day as the by-election in nearby York Centre.

 Background

 Constituency

 Toronto Centre is an urban constituency at the centre of Toronto.
 The constituency covers the heart of Downtown Toronto and contains diverse areas such as Regent Park, St. James Town, Cabbagetown, and Church and Wellesley.

-The riding also contains Ryerson University, The Toronto Eaton Centre and part of the city's financial district (the east side of Bay Street).
+The riding also contains Ryerson University (now Toronto Metropolitan University), The Toronto Eaton Centre and part of the city's financial district (the east side of Bay Street).
 Toronto Centre is the geographically smallest and has the highest population density of any riding in Canada.